-It returns for season two on Amazon Prime later this year.
+It returns for Season 2 on Amazon Prime later this year.
 I can’t wait.
 I have a love-hate relationship with the show: Its frenetic dialogue (who talks like that, except in musicals?), the glamorous apartments (who lives like that?), the conveniently prop-like children (whose parents babysit that often?).
 But that’s also why I adore it: Mrs. Maisel is funny enough to be relatable but just this side of aspirational.
 Midge is the Betty Draper of “Mad Men,” except with a semi-career and a sense of humor.
 Oh, and better coats.

 So I’ve been thinking about what I’d like to see happen next season.
 A few ideas for Amy Sherman-Palladino‘s consideration:

 A little more of Midge’s quasi-neglected kids, please.
 Right now, they’re usually spirited off to her parents or taking endless naps.
 One child watches a lot of TV.
 This is not how it really works!
 It would be refreshing and character-enhancing to watch her cope with a parenting crisis or, heck, even a babysitting snafu to remind us that being a single mother by day and a rising comedy star by night isn’t really as glittery and wonderful as it seems.
 I would appreciate Midge more if she struggled, just a bit, sort of like a real person.
 Her humor would come from a truer place.